 Spirituality & Faith (spring semester) focuses on the development of an adult spirituality.
 Topics addressed and questions explored include the eternal and subsisting nature of the human soul, the rationale behind the teachings of the Catholic Church on the sacraments and forming a relationship with God through varied forms of prayer.
 Emphasis will be placed on how to develop elements of Catholic spirituality, especially those elements steeped in Ignatian meditation and examen.

 For questions regarding the Theology curriculum, please contact our department chair:

 As part of the faith formation of each student, our Campus Ministry office and Student Ministers plan grade-level retreats to provide opportunities for personal reflection, the growth of sisterhood and a deepening relationship with our God.

 As new high school students, freshmen explore their God-given identity through the theme Loved by God.

-Senior year invites students into lifelong discipleship of Jesus with the theme I Will Follow.
+Senior year invites students into lifelong discipleship of Jesus with the theme Commissioned to Love.